 Human Element Communications is a consultancy that specialises in communicating about climate change, urbanisation, and development research.

-Director Brendon Bosworth is a communications specialist with over 10 years experience as a journalist, editor, and science communicator.
-Brendon has worked with organisations including the African Centre for Cities and African Climate and Development Initiative (both at the University of Cape Town) to creatively communicate research about cities, climate change, and sustainable development.
+Brendon Bosworth is a communications specialist with over 10 years experience as a journalist, editor, and science communicator.
+Brendon has worked with organisations including the African Centre for Cities and African Climate and Development Initiative (both at the University of Cape Town), and the Deepening Democracy Programme in Kenya, to creatively communicate research about cities, climate change, and sustainable development.

 Brendon believes that academic research needs to be paired with a softer, more human approach that relies on the power of storytelling to bring research to life.
 His aim is to help researchers uncover the stories in their work, and use these to connect with the people their research seeks to benefit.